LoestBazan87/LoestBazan87/README.md

 💻 Passionate about **offensive cybersecurity**, with skills in **penetration testing, vulnerability analysis, and network and web application security**.
 🛠 **Technical Skills:**
 ✅ Penetration testing in virtualized environments (Kali Linux, Parrot OS)
-✅ Identification and exploitation of vulnerabilities (OWASP, MITRE ATT&CK, PTES)
 ✅ Proficient in tools such as **Burp Suite, Nmap, Metasploit, Wireshark, and SQLmap**
 ✅ Security in **Active Directory, privilege escalation, and controlled exploitation** 📌 **Hands-on Experience:**